 Includes a Case Study of a Real Pitch Deck for a True Crime Show

-For over ten years, Phil Claroni has worked deep in the true crime television space and produced countless projects for networks such as CNN, Investigation Discovery, Discovery UK, Reelz, and ZDF.
+Your instructor is Phil Claroni, who has worked for over 10 years in the true crime television space and produced countless projects for networks such as CNN, Investigation Discovery, Discovery UK, Reelz, and ZDF.
 After starting on the hit show FORENSIC FILES, where he served as producer, Phil has been a director and lead writer for true crime shows airing throughout the world.
 More recently Phil served as showrunner for the Reelz series COPYCAT KILLERS and now serves as an executive producer for the company Story House Production.
 Phil’s decade-plus in the true crime TV world, pitching and selling countless shows to various networks has made him an expert in this space and has given him a keen eye into what makes a murder show sell.

 Phil will lay out how to best develop your own true crime docuseries and pitch and sell it to a streamer or other network.
 He’ll first explain what kind of story sells today and how you should tailor your pitch to reflect the current market you’re selling to.
 He’ll give you tips on how to research your story, what info is most important, how to obtain talent, and the legal elements to be aware of.
 Next, Phil will explain how to build the perfect pitch deck to sell your true crime series and go through one-pagers, treatments and sizzles.
 He will then explain how to find a production partner for your series, including who’s currently buying and how to know which partners would make t host sense for you.
 He’ll also tell you what materials can aid a sale and how you can take a meaningful meeting.
 Finally Phil will explain how to close, including initiating a bidding war and what to do to follow through.